newaperio/mutiny/README.md

 ## License

-AssertIdentity is Copyright © 2020 NewAperio.
+Mutiny is Copyright © 2020 NewAperio.
 It is free software, and may be redistributed under the terms specified in the [LICENSE][license] file.

 ## About NewAperio